Cheshire Lasers quest for Under Eye Wrinkle Treatment

 Injectables That Stimulate Collagen Production.

-Platelet Rich Plasma (PRP) is an injectable treatment that can be used for the under eye area and the upper eyelid that has the power to trigger your body’s own tissue regeneration potential.
-PRP is a naturally occurring component of your own blood which encourages skin rejuvenation by stimulating your body’s own regeneration system.
-Encouraging the growth of your own collagen and elastin and improving blood supply to improve skin tone and texture whilst also reducing fine lines and wrinkles.
+Platelet Rich Plasma (PRP) is an injectable treatment that can help the eye area.
+It has the power to trigger your body’s tissue regeneration potential.
+PRP is a naturally occurring component of your blood which encourages skin rejuvenation by stimulating your body’s regeneration system.
+Promoting the growth of your collagen and elastin and improving blood supply to improve skin tone and texture while also reducing fine lines and wrinkles.
 It can take 2-3 months following a single treatment to appreciate the results.
 Two to three treatments, 2-3 months apart are recommended for most people for significant results.

 Xela Redermalization is an injectable treatment that introduces hyaluronic acid and succinate into your skin cells and provides a powerful collagen stimulation effect and also reduces pigmentation.
-2-3 sessions are usual required 2 weeks apart.
+2-3 sessions are usually required two weeks apart.
 View more about this treatment and view some before and after images here.

 PRP with Redermalization

-Most other under eye anti-aging treatments involve damaging your skin to make it heal, repair and then regenerate.
-The results last for varied lengths of time.
-Generally the more aggressive the treatment, the better the results and the longer they last.
+Most other under-eye anti-ageing treatments involve damaging your skin to make it heal, repair and then regenerate.
+The results last for varying lengths of time.
+Generally, the more aggressive the treatment, the better the results and the longer they last.

 Treatments causing surface trauma and downtime: